UK drill

 UK drill is a subgenre of drill music and road rap that originated in the South London district of Brixton from 2012 onwards.
 While being sonically distinct from Chicago drill music, it embraces its aesthetic and melds it with road rap, a British style of gangsta rap that became popular in the years prior to the existence of drill.
 UK drill lyrical content tends to be truculent, depicting the harsh realism of their lifestyles.
 The explicit lyricism has stimulated discussion about whether or not the subgenre is a factor in an increase in knife crime in London.
 Gang affiliation and socioeconomically-deprived backgrounds are common amongst UK drill artists.
-Artists such as 150, 67, Harlem Spartans, 1011, and 410 have been cited as innovators of UK drill.
+Artists such as 150, 67, Harlem Spartans, CGM, and 410 have been cited as innovators of UK drill.